OmarStewey/serverless-class/03_Cognito 101/README.md

   Value: !Ref ServerCognitoUserPoolClient
 ```

-Afterwards, your `Outputs` section should look this like:
+Afterwards, your `Outputs` section should look like this:

 ```yml
 Outputs: